Safer skincare for teens is a most frequently asked question! I know this is going to get long winded, so here’s what you’ll find in this post:

 - How to help them get healthy inside & out

-- Safer alternative suggestions with printable instructions
+- Safer alternative suggestions

 - If you want more info, Join my Healthy Inside & Out Facebook Group and Safer Skincare E-mail List